Cost Comparison: Drainpipe Repair vs. Preventative Drain Maintenance

 It’s easy to question if preventative maintenance is worth the upfront cost or if you’ll be better off paying the fee when there’s a problem.
 But the fact of the matter is that without preventative maintenance, your pipes will need to be repaired or replaced more quickly, and it will be more expensive than preventative maintenance would have been.

-To learn more about preventative maintenance, consider the cost of a drain care contract with State Chemical.
+To learn more about preventative maintenance, consider the cost of a drain care agreement with State Chemical.